ubirch/ubirch-ethereum-service/README.md

 # ubirch-ethereum-service
-ubirch Ethereum based anchoring service.
-The ethereum library requires Python >= 3.5.
+ubirch Ethereum based anchoring service. <br> The ethereum library requires Python >= 3.5.

 An Ethereum based anchoring service.
 Master sends the messages one by one while fix_storing sends them in a bundle.
 After a few tests I remarked that sending them one by one seems more time efficient.

 ## Documentation and requirements
-This projects uses python 3.7 and the libraries needed are the following : web3py, json, sys, random, boto3 and argparse.
-Working with a venv is recommended.
+This projects uses python 3.7 and the libraries needed are the following : web3py, json, sys, random, boto3 and argparse. <br>
 Moreover, Elasticmq and Geth need to be properly installed.

 -Elasticmq documentation : https://github.com/adamw/elasticmq